gemmellr/activemq-website/src/components/artemis-console/documentation/console.md

 ##### Create Queue

 This tab will allow the user to create queues that are bound to the address that is selected.
-It exposes the ability to configure a sub set of available paramaters on the queue, however extra configuration not exposed  can be configured using a set of key/value pairs, for instance delay-before-dispatch or auto-delete.
+It exposes the ability to configure a sub set of available parameters on the queue, however extra configuration not exposed  can be configured using a set of key/value pairs, for instance delay-before-dispatch or auto-delete.

 ##### Delete Address